kct22aws/CUDA-examples/Programming-Model-Timing/timing.md

 ## [Measuring time of execution](#intro)
-This example shows how to measure time it takes for a CUDA kernel to complete a job in a GPU.
-There are several important point in this example.
+This example shows how to measure the time taken by a CUDA kernel using events.
+In CUDA, you can measure the time it takes to execute a CUDA kernel using the CUDA API functions for timing.
+The typical approach involves using the `cudaEvent_t` type to create events before and after the kernel execution, and then calculating the time difference between these events.
 The source code for this exercise is [here](./timing.cu).